apache/apisix-ingress-controller/docs/en/latest/practices/how-to-use-go-plugin-runner-in-apisix-ingress.md

 ## Proposal Description

-Based on version 0.3 of the go-plugin-runner plugin and version 1.4.0 of APISIX Ingress, this article goes through building the cluster, building the image, customizing the helm chart package, and finally, deploying the resources.
+Based on version 0.3 of the go-plugin-runner plugin and version 1.4.0 of APISIX Ingress, this article goes through steps as follows:

+1. Build the cluster;
+2. Build the image;
+3. Customize the helm chart package;
+4. Deploy the resources.

 It is guaranteed that the final result can be derived in full based on this documentation.

 ```bash
 go-plugin-runner: 0.3